aa-hridoy/envato-sale-tools-docs/appearance.md

 ![Logo](images/logo.png)

-Notice that, The supported sub-fixes of image file include `.jpg`, `.png`, `.jpeg`.
+Notice that, the supported sub-fixes of image file include `.jpg`, `.png`, `.jpeg`.
 The size of image file must be under `20MB`.

-In addition to, You can remove your current logo.
+In addition to, you can remove your current logo.
 It will be replaced to the default logo.
 To keep this change clicks **_Save changes_** button.

 ![remove-logo.png](images/remove-logo.png)